 Courtney has served as a campaigner, strategist, policy expert, and program director for numerous non-governmental organizations, and always with a passion for seeking balanced solutions that promote understanding, empathy, and awareness.

-Because environmental policy always has a human dimension and often involves intractable or enduring conflict, Courtney’s approach has been to engage with all stakeholders and forge collaborative alliances to achieve incremental progress towards a brighter future for all living creatures.
+Because policy always has a human dimension and often involves intractable or enduring conflict, Courtney’s approach has been to engage with all stakeholders and forge collaborative alliances to achieve incremental progress towards a brighter future for all living creatures.

 Having also held positions within several government agencies and the private sector, she has worked from within and outside of the regulatory, scientific, and advocacy frameworks that guide national and international conservation policy and management.